issalig/misc/cpcz80adventures.md

 For more information on Z80 instructions I find this link extremely clear http://www.z80.info/z80code.htm

 ### Hello world from the assembly side
-The following code is borrowed from the great http://www.chibiakumas.com prints the "Hello World!" string.
-I annotated this in order to better understand what it does and I think it will also help you.
+The following code is borrowed from the great http://www.chibiakumas.com and prints the "Hello World!" string.
+I annotated this code in order to better understand what it does and I think it will also help you.

 ```asm
 ; Got it from www.chibiakumas.com/z80/helloworld.php#LessonH1